 Vaping refers to using e-cigarettes and is derived from the word vapour.
-E-cigs are devices that are operated by battery and resemble traditional cigarettes or a pen or assume other shapes.
+E-cigs are devices like Davinci’s first Fill-your-own-Know-your-dose vaporizer.
+E-cigs or vaporizers are operated by battery and resemble traditional cigarettes or a pen or assume other shapes.
 The battery heats a coil that in turn heats e-liquid, which is made up of nicotine, flavourings, and some solvents as well as other substances, turning it into vapour that the vapers inhale.
 Since there is no combustion of tobacco involved, it is believed that vaping is safer than smoking.

 Vaping does not always involve nicotine, and at times one may vape nicotine-free.
 Sometimes vapers use other things like marijuana or other herbs to vape instead of tobacco.

 Does vaping have any risks?